 Available online, at traditional colleges, and at vocational/trade schools, career-specific education grants certificates, certifications, and badges, as well as offering professional development and continuing education courses so students can pursue their dream careers while keeping their skills up to date.

 “These classes are designed to help improve skills or teach a new skill entirely to a student who’s looking to change careers,” Schwartz explains.

-General Assembly’s coursework spans skillsets that include data, design, marketing and UX, and they offer a variety of experiences, ranging from multi-week long courses to one-time, shorter workshops.
+General Assembly’s coursework spans skillsets that include data, design, marketing, and UX, and it offers a variety of experiences, ranging from multi-week long courses to one-time, shorter workshops.
 Not every individual or student is the same, nor do they have the same interests or goals.

 “For someone who is interested in exploring a new topic or needs a quick overview to help support them in their current role, workshops are an easy one-time commitment,” he says.
 “For those looking to make a career change, often the part-time or full-time courses are the best route.
 With our global campuses and community, we can empower people with the skills they need to pursue the work they love.”

-Just as continuing education courses can help job seekers find a more fulfilling career, it can also be an important tool to help employers to gain a competitive edge in the marketplace.
+Just as continuing education courses can help job seekers find a more fulfilling career, they can also be an important tool to help employers to gain a competitive edge in the marketplace.